 Gardens & Collections

-The Arboretum has grown dramatically over the years to include 28 specialty gardens, 44 plant collections, more than 150 permanent works of art, 200 staff members and a stunning array of 5,900 identified and labeled plants.
+The Arboretum has grown dramatically over the years to include 28 specialty gardens, 44 plant collections, more than 150 permanent works of art, 200 staff members and a stunning array of 5,900 unique species, cultivars and hybrids.

 The Oswald Visitor Center and Snyder Building at the Arboretum include a Gift & Garden Store, three art galleries, a conservatory, event spaces and a horticultural library with rare books.
-The Farm at the Arb, which sits on a high hill on the grounds, is home to a restored red barn, a bee and pollinator center and (coming in 2023) an adult education center and the statewide headquarters of the Master Gardener Volunteer Program.
+The Farm at the Arb, which sits on a high hill on the grounds, is home to a restored red barn, a bee and pollinator center and the new Myers Education Center.

 As part of its mission, the Arboretum offers educational classes — in person and online — for more than 20,000 adults and children every year.
 A dedicated learning center on Arboretum grounds — and outreach to area schools — provides children with fun, hands-on, K-6 science standards-based school programs that use plants and nature as inspiration.
 Popular online programming and outreach programs spread the Arboretum’s reach across the state among all ages.
 A professionally facilitated Nature-Based Therapeutics program based at the Arboretum connects visitors at the Arboretum as well as those in the community to experience measurable improvements in their health and well-being.